cmu-spacecraft-design-build-fly-2023/FSW-mainboard/README.md

 ./run.sh simulate
 ```

+### Build or move

-If you want to just do one of build or move to the baord then building and moving to the flight software code to the Argus board can be automated using the build.py and move_to_board.py scripts in the build_tools directory.
-It automatically updates all changes (including adding and deleting files).
+For only building files or moving them to the board as individual actions, you can use the automated scripts, build.py and move_to_board.py, in the build_tools directory.
+Note that move_to_board.py automatically updates all changes (including adding and deleting files) on the target board.

 To build:
 ```bash